TommyDzh/Netlify/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master student in Xi'an Jiaotong university
+role: Master student at Xi'an Jiaotong university

 # Organizations/Affiliations to show in About widget
 organizations: